IlayTissona/URL-shortener/README.md

 There is an option to search for a shortened URL, and get all data only for this one (full URL, shortened URL, creation time, and clicks count).

+Search bar accepts either ID only (CcroW) or full short URL (https://url-shortener.ilaytissona.repl.co/api/short/CcroW)

 There is also an option to sort table by time of creation or by popularity.

+Short URLS column has a "click to copy" functionality, to easily copy the short URL you want to publish.

 ## Who am I?